faizalrf/documentation/streaming-mariadb-backlup.md

 - `--stream=xbstream `
 - `--parallel=n`
-  - Here `n` is the number of parallel streams beign generated by `mariabackup`
+  - Here `'n'` is the number of parallel streams beign generated by `mariabackup`

-We also need `pigz` to cath these parallel streams, this is done simply by redirecting the `mariabackup` command to `pigz` with `-p n` argument, here `n` is the number of parallel compression threads used by `pigz`, this should be the same as the number of `xbstream` parallel streams.
+We also need `pigz` to cath these parallel streams, this is done simply by redirecting the `mariabackup` command to `pigz` with `-p n` argument, here `'n'` is the number of parallel compression threads used by `pigz`, this should be the same as the number of `xbstream` parallel streams.

 Also take note that there is no need for a `target-dir` since it's now using backup sterams which needs to be redirected into `pigz` or another receiver.